ajey108/spotify/README.md

 Responsive Design: The UI is built with Tailwind CSS to ensure responsiveness across all device sizes.
 # 🛠️ Tech Stack
 React: Front-end JavaScript library used to build the UI.
-Axios: For fetching song data from an API or backend service.

 Tailwind CSS: Utility-first CSS framework for styling the app.
 JavaScript: Core language for building functionality.
 HTML/CSS: Basic structure and layout.